jessety/simple-log-colors/README.md

 ## Colors

-The following colors are supported
+The following colors are supported:

 - `black`
 - `red`